 At the same time, fewer Americans are buying new cars.

 Instead, they’re relying on car share apps like Uber and Lyft, as well as bike share and scooter share programs like Lime and Zagster.
-In fact, car sharing companies saw 12 percent growth in 2018 alone.
-And there were 35 million trips on shared bikes in the U.S. in 2017.
+In fact, car sharing companies saw significant growth in recent years.
+And there were 35 million trips on shared bikes in the U.S. recently.

 As Americans’ means of transportation shifts, the need for rows and rows of parking spaces is becoming less necessary.
 In fact, Architecture Magazine has already noted a disruption in building design because of this shift.